pub struct Shape {

 pub fn object( fields: IndexMap<String, Shape>, rest: Shape, locations: impl IntoIterator<Item = Location>, ) -> Self

-To get a compatible empty mutable [IndexMap
+To get a compatible empty mutable [IndexMap] without directly

-depending on the [indexmap
+depending on the [indexmap] crate yourself, use Shape::empty_map().

 Sourcepub fn record(